 Bank officers do it before lending and during lending until maturity date comes.
 It is called MONITORING.
-Usually a bank handles various financial transactions with borrowers so that it can grasp borrowers' financial situation on a daily basis.
+Usually a bank handles various financial transactions with borrowers so that it can notice how the borrower's economic activities are going on a daily basis.